crcn/tandem-old/docs/user-guide/README.md

 #### app.tdproject

-The `*.tdproject` file is your tandem project files which contains configuration information about your app.
+The `*.tdproject` file contains your Tandem project configuration.
 You can checkout more information about it [here](./app-config.md).

 #### src/